 A Founder's Vision

-The Warehouse Group was founded by Sir Stephen Robert Tindall, KNZM, who opened his first The Warehouse store on Auckland’s North Shore in 1982.
-Born in 1951, Stephen attended Takapuna Grammar School before completing a Diploma of Management from the Auckland Institute of Technology.
-Stephen spent 12 years with retailer George Court & Sons, rising to Merchandise Director before setting out to start his own retail chain that became New Zealand’s iconic ‘Red Sheds’.
 He held the position of Managing Director at The Warehouse until 2001, and remains a director of the company.
-In 1995, Stephen and his wife Margaret established The Tindall Foundation, vesting half their shareholding in The Warehouse in The Tindall Foundation.
-Stephen and Margaret continue to serve as Trustees.
-The Foundation has contributed more than $145million, largely derived from dividends from The Warehouse after tax, to community and environment projects throughout New Zealand.
-Today, the Foundation gives away around $10million a year.
-Donations range from small charitable donations of up to $1,000, to bigger donations of up to $1million for large-scale, partnership projects, those that focus on creating long-term social change, described by Stephen as ‘catalytic philanthropy’.
+In 1995, Sir Stephen and his wife Lady Margaret established The Tindall Foundation, vesting half their shareholding in The Warehouse in The Tindall Foundation, and they continue to serve as Trustees.
+The Foundation has contributed more than $145 million, largely derived from dividends from The Warehouse after tax, to community and environment projects throughout New Zealand.

 Today, the Foundation gives away around $10 million a year.